MairaDC/MairaDC/README.md

 ## 📫 Communication preferences
 Communicate.
 If there's a problem or you're blocked on something, please bring it up.
 I'll generally interpret silence as "everything's fine".
 - **I prefer to communicate via written messages** (email, slack or teams will do) I highly dislike phone calls, because I need time to process information and feel rushed to repsond.
 - **Need me to respond quickly?** send me a text message (only call if something is on fire 🔥).
 - **I don’t have unscheduled meetings**.
 My weeks are packed with training, workshops and customer work.
 I protect my time and manage my energy levels: In order to do my best work (creating scripts, workshops, etc), I need long stretches of time to think and focus.
 Unscheduled calls are interruptions for me.

 ## My working style
-- I like explicit asks.
+- I like explicit tasks.
 I’m better at helping when I have a good idea of what you need.
 “Take a look” is less helpful than “I’m looking for feedback on X and Y, by end of month”.
 - Transparency is very important to me.
 Please work with short toes, no ego, and a low level of shame.
 - If I disagree with you, I may try to steer you down a different path.
 But me disagreeing with you doesn’t mean that you’re doing something wrong.
 - Please do not take offense to periods of silence.
 I prefer long, uninterrupted windows of time to work.
 I disable all notifications on my laptop and my phone.
 This allows me to focus deeply on one task at a time, which is a more efficient way of working than attempting to multitask.